Hari-MVS/RClone/README.md

 Rclone Auto-Mount on Windows

-This project automates mounting cloud storage as Windows drives using Rclone and a .bat script.
+This File automates mounting cloud storage as Windows drives using Rclone and a .bat script.
 It allows you to access your cloud storage (Google Drive, OneDrive, etc.) just like a local disk in File Explorer.

 📌 Features